DIZZYHOBO/AFSNote/README.md

 ## Features

 -   **Multiple Themes:** Make it look how you want.
-Comes with several themes to satisfy your nostalgia or modern design sensibilities:
+Comes with 4 themes to satisfy your nostalgia or modern design sensibilities:
     -   Android
     -   iOS
-    -   Mac OS X
+    -   Windows 95
-    -   Windows 95 & XP
+    -   Windows XP

 -   **Light & Dark Mode:** For when you're coding in a dark basement or a bright, sunlit park.
 -   **Local Storage:** Saves your notes in the browser.
 It's fast, and it's private.
 -   **File Manager:** Actually see and manage the notes you've saved.